Humpback Whales: The Ultimate Guide to Humpback Whales!

 Humpback Whale Blowhole

-The humpback blowhole evolved from nostrils migrating to the top of the head, minimizing energy used when breathing at the surface.
+The humpback blowhole developed from nostrils moving to the top of the head.
+This change helps save energy when breathing at the surface.
 The blowhole acts like a valve, closing underwater and opening at the surface.
-A nasal plug covers the nasal passage to the blowhole, relaxing underwater and contracting at the surface to allow breathing.
+A nasal plug covers the nasal passage to the blowhole.
+It relaxes when underwater and tightens at the surface to allow breathing.

 When a whale exhales, a spout is seen, indicating the whale’s presence and often its species.
 The exhaled air is higher in pressure and warmer than the surrounding air, causing condensation and forming the blow.